 Pulling the image from Docker Hub may take up to 5 minutes.

 STEP 1.
-Establish a console connection to Pi 3.
+Establish a console connection to Pi.

 STEP 2.
 Install Docker if not already done, else skip.

 STEP 3.
-Run a container instance of image using the following command line
+Run a container instance of the image using the following command lines

 http://192.168.0.1:1880.
-Two extra nodes Fieldbus in and Fieldbus out in the nodes library provides you access to netPI's netX SoC.
-Their info tab explains how to use them.
+Use the two extra nodes fieldbus in and fieldbus out in the nodes library for exchanging process data with netX in your flow.
+The nodes' info tab explains how to use the nodes.